arunbaby0/arunbaby.com/_ai_agents/0005-memory-architectures.md

 3.  **Relevance:** The standard Cosine Similarity to the module's current query.

 ### 3.3 The Reflection Tree (Synthesizing Wisdom)
 If you only store raw logs, the agent never "learns."
+It just remembers details.
 *   *Process:* Periodically (e.g., every 100 observations), the agent takes a batch of memories and asks: *"What does this mean?"*
 *   *Input:* "Alice drank coffee Mon", "Alice drank coffee Tue", "Alice drank coffee Wed".
 *   *Insight:* "Alice is addicted to coffee."